 Grains are the seeds of grass-like plants called cereals.
-Some of the most common varieties are corn, rice and wheat.
+Some of the most common varieties are corn, rice, and wheat.

-Whole grain kernels have three parts (3):
+Whole-grain kernels have three parts (

-- Bran: This is the hard, outer
+- Bran.
+This is the hard, outer

 grain is mostly made up of carbs.